 As the Group currently has no mines in production, the group and the parent generally do not have trade receivables.
-The Group however does receive refunds for GST (all of which are not subject to AASB 7 disclosures).
+The Group however does receive refunds for GST (which is not subject to AASB 7 disclosures).
 The Group is therefore not generally exposed to credit risk in relation to trade receivables.
-The Group however provides security deposits as part of its exploration activities which does expose the Group to credit risk in this area but which is not material.
+The Group however provides security deposits as part of its exploration activities which does expose the Group to credit risk in this area which is not material.